ndipunchurface/open-ga/README.md

 # Remote Vote
 ## A remote voting system

-In the short term, this system is intended to be used by Occupations at their Generale Aseemblies to enable remote participation.
+In the short term, this system is intended to be used by Occupations at their Generale Assemblies to enable remote participation.
 This is my solution to the dwindling numbers of ordinary middle class families at the GA's.
 I theorize the trend of dwindling numbers will only increase as the winter months set in.
 *******************************************************************************************************************
 ### Inteded process of user interaction

 - A user goes to their local Occupation and is given a voter registration card.
 Voter registration does not require any personal information.
 The voter registration card will have a unique registration number that the user will be required to enter upon registering on the website.
-- Once the user has registered they can view and "upvote" proposals (much like on Reddit), reply to proposals, or offer amendments to the proposals.
-All of these types of content can be upvoted.
+- Once the user has registered they can view and "upvote" or "downvote" proposals (much like on Reddit), reply to proposals, offer amendments to the proposals, or write their own proposals.
+All of these types of content can be voted upon.
 The upvoting of a proposal *is not* a binding vote.
 It simply gives the Facilitators an idea of what proposals matter to the GA.
 - Once the Facilitators officially bring a proposal to the GA users can discuss further and participate in a "binding vote".
 The binding vote is intended to be honored as a real vote at the GA.
 Voting would be open for 24 hours after the actual GA.
 - The results of the vote will be announced at the following GA.